 - If IT infrastructures are built in branch offices in different regions, it will be difficult to uniformly manage and the security risks will be increased.
 If all are connected to the same self-built data center, a lot of challenges to network infrastructure performance, stability, and configuration flexibility will be brought.

 It is security that must be the most concerned problem and a priority issue to be resolved by Canaan, a chip design enterprise.
-Canaan has built an omni-bearing security system covering data security, network security, operational security, and audit review by selecting different AWS services.
+Canaan has built an omni-bearing security system covering data security, network security, operational security, and audit review by selecting different Amazon Web Services services.

-- With AWS Direct Connect service, Canaan has established a dedicated line connection between the self-built data center and AWS multiple regions, which not only achieved better network connection performance but also ensured the security of data transmission through encrypted communication;
+- With Amazon Direct Connect service, Canaan has established a dedicated line connection between the self-built data center and Amazon Web Services multiple regions, which not only achieved better network connection performance but also ensured the security of data transmission through encrypted communication;

 - For different projects and teams, through the creation of multiple Amazon Virtual Private Cloud (Amazon VPC), build a logically isolated cloud-based network environment, form multi-cluster security boundaries, realize extranet isolation of key resources with private subnets, and control access permissions for internal flow through security groups;

-- Establish encrypted VPN connections from each branch office to AWS and collect resources and operational logs through AWS CloudTrail and Amazon CloudWatch services for future audit;
+- Establish encrypted VPN connections from each branch office to Amazon Web Services and collect resources and operational logs through Amazon CloudTrail and Amazon CloudWatch services for future audit;

 - Use the encrypted Amazon Simple Storage Service (Amazon S3) for centralized storage and long-distance archival backups on the cloud.

 Concerning cost control, Canaan selects the most cost-effective service and living example type for deployment through the benchmark test of different computing tasks.
 Review resource idle status in time to trigger release operations to reduce waste.
 Meanwhile, after a period of use, for long-term stable loads and short-term expected gusty loads, reserved instance RI and Spot instance are adopted respectively to obtain cost-effective discounts.
-Fig. 1 is a system schematic diagram of Canaan, and the adopted AWS services include Amazon EC2, Amazon S3, Amazon FSx for Lustre, Amazon VPC, AWS Direct Connect, AWS KMS, IAM, AWS CloudTrail, Amazon CloudWatch, AWS ParallelCluster, and more.
+Fig. 1 is a system schematic diagram of Canaan, and the adopted Amazon Web Services services include Amazon EC2, Amazon S3, Amazon FSx for Lustre, Amazon VPC, Amazon Direct Connect, Amazon KMS, IAM, Amazon CloudTrail, Amazon CloudWatch, Amazon ParallelCluster, and more.

-"The use of AWS services has facilitated our overall level of security control more objectively.
-And AWS's operation and management levels of infrastructure are far above us, and facts have also proved that AWS’s service operation is more stable than our self-built data center.
+"The use of Amazon Web Services services has facilitated our overall level of security control more objectively.
+And Amazon Web Services's operation and management levels of infrastructure are far above us, and facts have also proved that Amazon Web Services’s service operation is more stable than our self-built data center.
 We constantly insist that professional people should do professional things.
 Now that the semiconductor industry can accept the authorization of IP vendors to do production through OEM already, it is not so far to accept cloud computing services to enhance its IT support capabilities.
 "Mr. Wu Jingjie, Vice President of Canaan, concluded.

-To learn how to accelerate innovation, optimize production and provide advanced products and services with the AWS Cloud, please see the details on the Semiconductor and Electronics pages.
+To learn how to accelerate innovation, optimize production and provide advanced products and services with the Amazon Web Services Cloud, please see the details on the Semiconductor and Electronics pages.